 Of course, this comes at a cost – equity investors typically want significant control over how their money is used and expect both a return on their investment as well as a significant share in any profits that result from it.

 Finally, there are alternative forms of funding, such as crowdfunding through online platforms like Kickstarter, which allow small businesses to solicit donations from a wide range of supporters.
 Though these types of campaigns can be highly successful – particularly if promoted properly – they can not always generate enough funds to meet a company’s needs.

 Additionally, there are often limits on how much money a given project can raise, so entrepreneurs need to have realistic expectations about what can be achieved with this model.

-No matter which method an entrepreneur chooses for raising capital, it is essential that ample research and "due diligence" be conducted prior to entering into any agreements or investments.
-It is also important to remember that no single approach works best in all circumstances; entrepreneurs must evaluate the pros and cons carefully before deciding on what type of fundraising strategy makes sense for their venture.
+No matter which method an entrepreneur chooses for raising capital, it is essential that ample research and due diligence be conducted before entering into any agreements or investments.
+It is also important to remember that no single approach works best in all circumstances; entrepreneurs must evaluate the pros and cons carefully before deciding what fundraising strategy makes sense for their venture.

 To ensure success in growth and sustainability, accounting and budgeting must go hand-in-hand with capital investment decisions.
 The next section explores how entrepreneurs can use accounting principles and effective budget management strategies to maximize their chances for success.

 Accurate accounting and budgeting are essential components of successfully launching a business.
 Before raising capital, it is important to understand the financial impact of a new venture in order to align investors’ expectations with the management team’s capacity to deliver results.